-- The Notice further describes that regulations will provide a rule that reduces the Section 961(b)(2) gain (distributions of PTI in excess of basis) for inclusion year distributions from a DFIC to the US shareholder by reducing such gain by the Section 965 inclusion amount. - Helpful for taxpayers wanting to pull out cash from SFCs prior to the end of the tax year of the Section 965 inclusion.
+- The Notices further (i) describe that regulations will provide a rule that reduces the Section 961(b)(2) gain (distributions of PTI in excess of basis) for inclusion year distributions from a DFIC to the US shareholder by reducing such gain by the Section 965 inclusion amount, and (ii) clarify that this gain reduction rule applies to distributions received from a DFIC through a chain of ownership. - Helpful for taxpayers wanting to pull out cash from SFCs prior to the end of the tax year of the Section 965 inclusion.
 Example: - 6/30 fiscal year US shareholder owns 100% the stock of 6/30 fiscal year CFC - US shareholder has \$0 basis in CFC stock - CFC has \$100 ADFI - CFC distributes \$100 to US shareholder on 2/1/18